BenjaminTamTran/Ava-Dictionary/README.md

 Layout by HTML/Javascript with CSS

-Business Layer: Objective-C and SQLite
+Technical: Objective-C and SQLite

-Can not run on iPhone 6/6s still fixing
+Support all iPhone devices: iPhone 4/4s, 5/5S.
+6/6+